What Is Astigmatism?

 Astigmatism can be diagnosed through a Visual Acuity Test.
-David may also use a handheld instrument called a retinoscope to diagnose this condition.
+Our optometrists may also use a handheld instrument called a retinoscope to diagnose this condition.
 A retinoscope is a handheld device that allows an optometrist to observe and measure the rays of light as they are reflected by the patient’s retina.

 Once we have developed the results from your eye test, we can prescribe lenses with your glasses of choice.
 Sometimes the correction of astigmatism can cause the size of objects or shapes to change may affect your judgement of distance and is normal.
 Getting used to these side effects only takes about a week.

 Book your Astigmatism Test Today